Here's what I've learned from 20 plus years of weight training and how you can apply these lessons.

 3) It's very important to understand that proper warm up and technique are vital for your longevity in weight training.
 When I was 20 years old, warm ups didn't exist.
 I'd show up to the gym, jacked to the hilt, and I'd want to tear the weight apart.
 I didn't bother with body warm ups or muscle specific warm ups.
 I'd lie down on the bench press and by my third set, I'd be nearing my maximum poundages.
 What a stupid move.
 Today, I have a bad shoulder and a bad left knee.
 I can still do intense workouts, but I lost a year because of recovery, and at a time when I really wanted to get into shape.
 Of course, there are some movements that I can't do anymore because of my reckless weight training when I was younger.

-Combine a poor warm up and bad form, your gonna get injuries, it's only a matter of time.
+Combine a poor warm up and bad form, you're going to get injuries, it's only a matter of time.
 A word to the wise.
 Always do your warm ups and always do your movements in correct form.
 Note* Try and always do rotator cuff exercises before all of your upper body movements, a rotator cuff injury is bad! - Trust me on this one -

 4) When I was 17 years old, I wanted to gain weight at all costs.
 I weighted about 145 pounds or so and I desperately wanted to gain another 40 pounds of hard body mass.
 You see, at the time, I was playing hockey and I wanted to get my body weight up to about a solid 185 to 190 pounds.
 This way, I had the body weight to play against the big boys, especially the big defencemen.